bcgov/aqwarnings/frontend/warnings/2025-11-04_continue_pm25_Whistler.md

 breath, cough or wheezing, should follow the advice of their health care provider.
 Staying indoors helps to reduce exposure.

-Open burning restrictions are now in effect within 50 km of the Burns Lake firehall until November 1, 2025 9:00 AM local time.
-No new fires may be initiated, and no additional material may be added to existing fires.
-For more information on burning restrictions, refer to the Mandatory Emission Reduction Actions section below.

 Visit the provincial [air quality data webpage](https://www2.gov.bc.ca/gov/content/environment/air-land-water/air/air-quality) for real-time observations.